Communicating sequential processes: Comparison with the actor model

-Note that the aforementioned properties do not necessarily refer to the original CSP paper by Hoare, but rather the modern incarnation of the idea as seen in implementations such as Golang and Clojure's core.async.
+Note that the aforementioned properties do not necessarily refer to the original CSP paper by Hoare, but rather the modern incarnation of the idea as seen in implementations such as Go and Clojure's core.async.
 In the original paper, channels were not a central part of the specification, and the sender and receiver processes actually identify each other by name.

 Award

-In 1990, “A Queen’s Award for Technological Achievement has been conferred ... on [Oxford University] Computing Laboratory.
+In 1990, “A Queen’s Award for Technological Achievement [was] conferred ... on [Oxford University] Computing Laboratory.
 The award recognises a successful collaboration between the laboratory and Inmos Ltd. … Inmos’ flagship product is the ‘transputer’, a microprocessor with many of the parts that would normally be needed in addition built into the same single component.”